hawtio/hawtio/BUILDING.md

 We love [contributions](http://hawt.io/contributing/index.html)!
-You may also want to know [how to hack on the hawt.io code](http://hawt.io/developers/index.html)
+You may also want to know [how to hack on the hawtio code](http://hawt.io/developers/index.html)

-Before you can begin, you'll need to install the [hawt.io](http://hawt.io/) dependencies first.
+Before you can begin, you'll need to install the [hawtio](http://hawt.io/) dependencies first.

 ## Installing Local Dependencies